WordPress Optimize

 “And what about CDN?”

 One of the most frequently asked questions is about a content delivery network (CDN).
-For example: "Will a CDN make my website faster for visitors in Germany?", "Why do I actually need a CDN?", "Would you recommend using a CDN for my blog or store?".
+For example: “Will a CDN make my website faster for visitors in Germany?”, “Why do I actually need a CDN?”, “Would you recommend using a CDN for my blog or shop?”.
 In most cases, however, the answer was: No.

 There is often a reluctance to deal with areas where it is particularly easy to save loading time, or they are neglected.
 Others, however, such as CDN, come up again and again during consultations, although they usually have no effect on the loading time of the website.